marciofrayze/segunda.tech-elmstatic/_pages/about.md

 In the past I have used this language a lot and even created [a *web framework*](https://github.com/marciofrayze/rackstep) with it.

 ### Elm
-Although I have not used it in any major project, I am a big fan of this language and its community.
+Although I haven't used it in any major project, this is my favorite programming language and I really admire its community.

 ### Elixir
 I'm still new to this language, but I'm currently studying it through the book <a href="https://pragprog.com/titles/phoenix14/programming-phoenix-1-4" target=_blank>Programming Phoenix</a>.